 Hiking the trail to Willow Springs Trail from Horse Trap Trailhead is easy, yet very scenic.
-It’s also easy to get lost, so I found out.
+It’s also easy to get lost, as I found out.
 I managed to get off trail in the first mile.
 Thanks to the glimpses of the lake that kept drawing me closer, I walked right by a key turnoff.
 No biggie.
 I was able to find my way back to the trail.
 And the short detour allow me to see some unique areas that people with better navigation skills would miss out on.

 - Length: 2 miles one way, 4 miles round trip

 - Highlights: Ponderosa pine forest, Willow Springs Lake

 - Precautions: Easy to get off trail, 7,500-foot elevation means limited oxygen